TUM-Dev/gocast/docs/docs/chat.md

 ### Approve Messages

-If `Moderate Chat` is enabled, chat messages have to be approved by an admin of the course before being visible for all.
+If `Enable Moderate Chat` is set, new chat messages need to be approved by an admin of the course before being visible for all.

 ![Approve Message](chat-img/approve.png)